 Preparation of Junior College or Community College Teachers.
-Since there is a large and growing demand for teachers in the various disciplines at the junior college or community college level, a student who holds a master's degree in a content discipline may desire to continue his preparation through the specialist degree and then seek employment in such institutions.
+Since there is a demand for teachers in the various disciplines at the junior college or community college level, a student who holds a master's degree in a content discipline may desire to continue his preparation through the specialist degree and then seek employment in such institutions.